-Step System prompt Action Action 17 Ignore-Locks?
-Requirement: Enabling this field requires either: SYSPRV A system UIC Ownership of this volume IF you want to save locked files, $\underline{\text{THEN}}$ enter Y to enable this field.
+Step System prompt Action 17 Ignore-Locks?
+Requirement: Enabling this field requires either: SYSPRV A system UIC Ownership of this volume IF you want to save locked files, THEN enter Y to enable this field.
 Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.
 18 Verify?
-Recommended use: Files that contain error sensitive data, such as financial records. \underline{IF} you want to verify that the backup volume is correct by comparing the backed up files against the original files, \underline{THEN} enter Y to enable this field.
+Recommended use: Files that contain error sensitive data, such as financial records. $\frac{\text{IF}}{\text{comparing}}$ you want to verify that the backup volume is correct by comparing the backed up files against the original files, $\frac{\text{THEN}}{\text{THEN}}$ enter Y to enable this field.
 Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.
-19 /LOG? \underline{IF} you want to place a one-line entry into the batch log fil each target file handled, \underline{THEN} enter Y to enable this field Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.
+19 /LOG?
+IF you want to place a one-line entry into the batch log file for each target file handled, THEN enter Y to enable this field.
+Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.
 20 CRC? \underline{IF} you want to perform a CRC to ensure that the backup volume is written properly, THEN enter Y to enable this field.
 Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.
 21 History?
 IF you want to record any file you save in the on-line history files, THEN enter \mathbf{Y} to enable this field.
 Note: If you access the Save Screen from the User menu and do not have privileges enabled, this field does not appear.